BIO00066I Workshop 4

 The methods below show you how to do this.
 We first start by assuming that the grouping variables do not interact (ie: combinations of two factors don’t cause different outcomes to each factor alone), in what is called an additive model.

 But the three grouping variables may have interacting effects, and not be independent.
-So then we then examine a non-additive (or multiplicative) model.
+So we then examine a non-additive (or multiplicative) model.
 You’ll see more clearly what this means as you do the analysis.

 An example of a multiplicative model